tum-ewk/ficus/doc/overview.rst

 ^^^^^^^
 Storage describes the possibility to deposit a deliberate amount of energy in form of one commodity at one time step, and later retrieving it.
-Efficiencies for charging/discharging depict losses during input/output.
-A self-discharge term is **not** included at the moment, but could be added trivially (one column, one modification of the storage state equation).
-Storage is characterised by capcities both for energy content (in MWh) and charge/discharge power (in MW).
+Efficiencies for charging/discharging and self discharge depict losses during input/output.
+Storage is characterised by capcities both for energy content (in kWh) and charge/discharge power (in kW).
 Both capacities have independent sets of investment, fixed and variable cost parameters to allow for a very flexible parametrization of various storage technologies from batteries to hot water tanks.

-Storage is defined over the tuple ``(site, storage, stored commodity)``.
-For example, ``(Norway, pump storage, electricity)`` represents a pump storage power plant in Norway that can store and retrieve energy in form of electricity.
+Storage is defined over the tuple ``(storage, number, stored commodity)``.
+For example, ``(Li-Ion Battery, 1, electricity)`` represents a Li-Ion Battery that can store and retrieve energy in form of electricity.

 Timeseries